Uncovering the 1883 Locke and Montague Range

 In the fire box

-As we dug deeper we found egg shells, onion skins, pieces of chicken bone, hair pins, We think the hooked metal was used to hold fowl legs while cooking.
+As we dug deeper we found egg shells, onion skins, pieces of chicken bone, and hair pins.
+We think the hooked metal was used to hold fowl legs while cooking.

 Inside the oven

-Inside we found a metal bar in the back right and a piece of a broken iron on the left.
-It might have been used to spread out the heat.
-A Ghirardelli's chocolate tin was filled with water to add moisture.
+Inside the oven, we found a metal bar in the back right and a piece of a broken iron on the left.
+They might have been used to spread out the heat.
+The round Ghirardelli's chocolate tin showed upside down in the picture was filled with water to add moisture.

 The cast-iron back shelf